Jemurai/audithelper/README.md

 ## Running

-You can use gaa to audit github, aws or google apps.
+You can use audithelper to audit github, aws or google apps.
 To do so, you need to set up access.
 The following sections show how to set up access and run for each different platform.
 In principle, it is just `audithelper <platform>`.

 ## GitHub